Argentine peso: Peso fuerte, 1826–1881

 In 1826, two paper money issues began, denominated in pesos.
-One, the peso fuerte ($F) was a convertible currency, with 17 pesos fuertes equal to one Spanish ounce (27.0643 g) of 0.916 fine gold.
+One, the peso fuerte ($F) was a convertible currency, with 17 pesos fuerte equal to one Spanish ounce (27.0643 g) of 0.916 fine gold.
 It was replaced by the peso moneda nacional at par in 1881.

 Peso moneda corriente, 1826–1881

 The non-convertible peso moneda corriente (everyday currency) ($m/c) was also introduced in 1826.
 It started at par with the peso fuerte, but depreciated with time.

 Although the Argentine Confederation issued 1-, 2- and 4-centavo coins in 1854, with 100 centavos equal to 1 peso = 8 reales, Argentina did not decimalize until 1881.
 The peso moneda nacional (m$n or $m/n) replaced the earlier currencies at the rate of 1 peso moneda nacional = 8 reales = 1 peso fuerte = 25 peso moneda corriente.
 Initially, one peso moneda nacional coin was made of silver and known as patacón.
 However, the 1890 economic crisis ensured that no further silver coins were issued.